nvs/map/README.md

 [Luacheck documentation]: https://luacheck.readthedocs.io/en/stable

 - `build`: Packages the `war3map.lua`.
-If the `build` settings table is provided, then user build files will be processed.
-If the `map` settings table is provided, then a new map will be built and various map information will be passed to the user build environment.
-Changes to this information will be reflected within the built map.
-Note that user build files are run before the Lua scripts are checked.
+Performs all actions specified in the `check` command.
+Additionally, if the `map` settings table is provided, then a new map will be built.
+Changes to information exposed within the build environment will be reflected within the built map.

 All commands should be executed from within the project's root directory (e.g. `map/check`).
 Depending on setup, it may be necessary to pass the